MURALIMANOHARAN1/Mapreduce---Temperature/README.md

-# Mapreduce---Temperature
+# Mapreduce--Temperature
-For the Temperature we have performed MapReduce and obtained the Min and Max Temperature Output.
+For the Temperature Dataset we have performed MapReduce and obtained the Min and Max Temperature Output.